TedLeRoy/katacoda-scenarios/hello-world/step3.md

 `su - bob`{{execute T2}}

-In the next step, we'll create *bob's* public/private key pair and set up his directory and file permissions on T2 with `ssh-keygen`.
+In the next step, we'll create *bob's* public/private key pair and set up his directory and file permissions on System 2 with `ssh-keygen`.